Björn Borg: 1979 – French and Wimbledon titles and year-end No. 1 ranking

-Borg lost to McEnroe again in four sets in the final of the 1979 WCT Finals but was now overtaking Connors for the top ranking.
-Borg established himself firmly in the top spot with his fourth French Open singles title and fourth straight Wimbledon singles title, defeating Connors in a straight-set semifinal at the latter tournament.
-At the 1979 French Open, Borg defeated big-serving Victor Pecci in a four-set final, and in the 1979 Wimbledon final Borg came from behind to overcome an even bigger server, Roscoe Tanner.
+Borg lost to McEnroe again in four sets in the final of the 1979 WCT Finals, but was now overtaking Connors for the top ranking.
+Borg established himself in the top spot with his fourth French Open singles title and fourth straight Wimbledon singles title, defeating Connors in a straight-set semifinal at the latter tournament.
+At the 1979 French Open, Borg defeated big-serving Víctor Pecci in a four-set final.
+In the 1979 Wimbledon final Borg came from behind to overcome an even bigger server, Roscoe Tanner in five sets, admitting afterwards that "at the end of the match I have never been so nervous in my whole life".
 Borg was upset by Tanner at the US Open, in a four-set quarterfinal played under the lights.
 At the season-ending Masters tournament in January 1980, Borg survived a close semifinal against McEnroe.
 He then beat Gerulaitis in straight sets, winning his first Masters and first title in New York.
 Borg finished the year at No. 1 in the ATP Point rankings and was considered the No. 1 player in the world by most authorities.